 We actively encourage students to develop a pro-active and positive approach to their own ‘wellness’.
 We are preparing professionals to enter physically and mentally challenging professions and we work to enable students to sustain a physically and mentally healthy lifestyle.

 You will be taught by an experienced Head of Course plus a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes Artistic Director (Jenny Stephens) and visiting specialist professional directors.
+The team also includes visiting specialist professional directors.